HP Prime: Exam Mode

 The HP Prime has a feature called Exam Mode.
 This enables various features of the calculator (such as CAS functionality, user-created apps, notes, etc.) to be selectively disabled for a specific time, from 15 minutes to 8 hours.
 This can be done manually within the calculator's menus, or by using a computer with HP's connectivity software.
 LEDs on the top of the calculator blink to let the instructor see that the calculator is in this mode.
 Despite this feature, the Prime is still prohibited in many examinations, such as the US's ACT college-entry test.
 It is however starting to be accepted in other examinations, like those run by the Dutch CvTE, the Swiss IB, or Alberta (Canada) education authorities.

 Programming

 The HP Prime's non-CAS home-screen supports textbook, algebraic and 128-level RPN (aka Advanced RPN) entry logic.
-However, it uses a new operating system unrelated to HP's legacy Saturn and Saturn-emulated systems, which were used on HP's previous RPN/RPL graphing calculators; therefore, it is not compatible with any User RPL or System RPL, or with programming in Saturn or ARM assembler language.
+Unlike RPL, which throws an error message when its dynamic stack is exhausted, the Prime's fixed-sized stack just drops values off the stack on overflow (like with four-level RPN).
+The calculator uses a new operating system unrelated to HP's legacy Saturn and Saturn-emulated systems, which were used on HP's previous RPN/RPL graphing calculators; therefore, it is not compatible with any User RPL or System RPL, or with programming in Saturn or ARM assembler language.

 The calculator supports programming in a new, Pascal-like programming language now named HP PPL (for Prime Programming Language, but originally also referred to as HP Basic) that also supports creating apps.
 This is based on a language introduced on the HP 38G and built on in subsequent models.